strimzi/proposals/079-deprecation-and-removal-of-storage-overrides.md

 This proposal removes the support for storage overrides in Kafka clusters.
 It will impact all users using it and they will have to migrate to node pools with different storage classes.
-Kafka clusters not using the overrides or and any other operands supported by Strimzi will nto be impacted in any way.
+Kafka clusters not using the overrides and any other operands supported by Strimzi will not be impacted in any way.

 ## Rejected alternatives